-Old-age pension: At least age 55; age 60 for managers, according to a point system.
+Old-age pension: At least age 55 (age 60 for managers), according to a point system.
+(The pensionable age is to rise gradually to age 60 for all workers.)
 The minimum number of points required for a pension is 400.
 Retirement from employment is necessary.
-(The pensionable age is to rise gradually to age 60 for all workers.)

-Child's supplement: Additional points are credited for each dependent child younger than age 21, up to a maximum of three children.
+Child's supplement: Additional points are credited for each dependent child younger than age 21, up to three children.